5783354/awokado/docs/source/relations.rst

         model_field=m.Author.first_name, required=True, load_only=True
     )

-So finally here are the functions where we add logic for getting connected entities.
+So finally here are the methods where we add logic for getting connected entities.

 .. code-block:: python
    :linenos: